 This is the list of basic commands of the Command Line Interface (CLI) that you need to familiarize yourself with, in order to comfortably work on your server.

-In general, you can apply all tutorials on this site to a normal PC running Debian.
-Who knows, maybe after learning a thing or two you will set up a more powerful home server runnung Debian?
+In general, you should be able to use all tutorials on this site on a normal PC running Debian or Ubuntu.
+Who knows, maybe after learning a thing or two you will set up a more powerful home server runnung pure Debian?